xsustek/bookingmanager/README.md

 ## Web application
-Application runs natively at localhost:8080/pa165/, web UI is created in React For the proper running of the app is necessary run these commands:
+Application runs natively at localhost:8080/pa165/, web UI is created in React For the proper running of the app is necessary to have Node.js installed in your computer and run these commands:
 1. in parent folder mvn clean install
 2. in folder frontend npm install
 3. in folder frontend npm run dev